Alan Hartley: Military career

 Born in 1882, the son of Dr. Reginald Hartley, M.D.
 Educated at Charterhouse School and the Royal Military College, Sandhurst, Hartley was commissioned into the 1st Battalion, Durham Light Infantry as a second lieutenant on 8 January 1901.

 He first saw active service in the Second Boer War (from May 1901 to May 1902), where he was for a period aide-de-camp to Major-General R. A. P. Clements.
-After the end of this war, he joined the 1st battalion of his regiment as it was sent to India in November 1902, where it was stationed in Wellington, Madras Presidency.
+After the end of this war, he joined the 1st Battalion of his regiment as it was sent to India in November 1902, where it was stationed in Wellington, Madras Presidency.
 He was promoted to lieutenant on 10 May 1905 (seniority 5 June 1903), transferred to the Indian Army and appointed to 11th King Edward's Own Lancers (Probyn's Horse) that year.

 He served in the First World War in France, the Balkans and Mesopotamia, being mentioned in dispatches three times and awarded the DSO.
 He was promoted to captain on 8 January 1910, to major in June 1917 and to acting lieutenant-colonel in 1917, commanding 1st Battalion, York and Lancaster Regiment at Salonika.

 After attending the Staff College, Quetta, from 1919 to 1920, from May 1921 to July 1924 he was a general staff officer grade 2 in India and from December 1924 to December 1926 he was an instructor at the Staff College, Quetta.
 From April 1927 to April 1931 he was the commanding officer of the 5th King Edward's Own Probyn's Horse, and he saw service during the operations on the North West Frontier 1930–1931 as officiating commander, 1st (Risalpur) Cavalry Brigade and was mentioned in despatches in the London Gazette 26 June 1931.
 He attended the Imperial Defence College in 1931.
-In January 1932 he became commander of the 4th (Secunderabad) Cavalry Brigade after which, in September 1933, he was made director of Military Operations and Intelligence at Army Headquarters in New Delhi.
+In January 1932 he became commander of the 4th (Secunderabad) Cavalry Brigade after which, in September 1933, he was made director of Military Operations and Intelligence at Army Headquarters, India in New Delhi.
 A brigadier by 1935, he was appointed a companion of the Order of the Bath (CB) in the 1936 New Year Honours and promoted to major-general on 9 January 1936.

 He was appointed officiating commander of Waziristan District from May to December 1937, then formally appointed to command from December 1937 to July 1938, where he was again mentioned in despatches in the London Gazette 18 February 1938.
 He was appointed commander of Rawalpindi District in July 1938.